microsoft/WhatTheHack/xxx-PowerPlatformBasic/Student/Challenge-01.md

 ## Introduction

 - Answer the question:  What platform will you choose and why?
 - Form a team and assign roles.
-Recommended:  Choose a method of collaboration (e.g. OneNote, Teams, etc.
+Recommended:  Choose a method of collaboration (e.g. OneNote, Teams, etc.)
-- Install requirements for Power Platform.
+- Provision requirements for Power Platform.
-- To begin this challenge, Tailspin Toys would like for your team to create a new solution in your team's development environment.
+- To begin this challenge, Tailspin Toys would like your team to create a new solution in your team's development environment.
 This new solution will serve as a container for the components that your team will be assigned in later challenges.
 In accordance with application lifecycle management (ALM) best practices, all future work should be created from this solution

 Bonus Challenge: Have the team present to the Tailspin Toys board their platform of choice and why.
 Include milestones if confident.

-NOTE: This challenge will require license to complete the challenge (trials)
+NOTE: This challenge will require licenses to complete the challenge using trials

 ## Success Criteria